Our Maternal-Fetal Medicine Fellowship Program is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Incorporate knowledge of the psychosocial aspects of pregnancy into the care of patients.

-- Establish a fund of knowledge that integrates maternal and fetal physiology into decision-making processes and allows for the application of therapeutic interventions which rely on technical expertise.
+- Acquire a fund of knowledge that integrates maternal and fetal physiology into decision-making processes.

 - Learn to become a consultant to obstetric care providers of varied experience and training level.